thewtex/thesis/plaque_strain/plaque_strain.rst

 frequency content in the fine resolution images are avoided.
 This improves robustness of the algorithm.

-Multi-resolution methods have been applied to ultrasound strain imaging.
+Multi-resolution methods have also been applied to ultrasound strain imaging.
 Yeung et al. and Pellot-Barakat et al. developed a multilevel regularized, block-matching algorithm for tracking ultrasound speckle [Yeung1998,Pellot-Barakat2004]_.
 In Yeung et al., coarser level images were not subsampled on the premise that high-frequency speckle information would be lost.
 Instead, the multi-resolution notion is applied by changing the matching-block size and the search region extent.
-Displacements are initially found with a large matching-block and wide search region and are transition to a small matching-block and confined search region.
+Displacements are initially found with a large matching-block and wide search region and are transitioned to a small matching-block and confined search region.
 The large matching-blocks are not as sensitive to decorrelation noise.
 Smaller matching-blocks are not as affected by intra-block non-rigid motion and are capable of more precise displacements.
 Shi and Varghese discussed a multilevel where coarser levels were downsampled versions of the envelope image [Shi2007]_.
-Instead of only using displacements at coarser levels to initialized the search region at finer levels, Bai et al., combined the cross-correlation results from window lengths at multiple levels to determined the displacements at the finest level [Bai1999]_.
-Basarab et al. found that iterative application of a multi-resolution can improve results even more [Basarab2008]_.
+Instead of only using displacements at coarser levels to initialize the search region at finer levels, Bai et al., combined the cross-correlation results from window lengths at multiple levels to determine the displacements at the finest level [Bai1999]_.
+Basarab et al. found that iterative application of multi-resolution initialization can improve results [Basarab2008]_.
 Chen et al. applied the multi-level approach to a quality-guided (seed propagation) algorithm [Chen2010a]_.